thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/getting-started/basic-concepts.md

 Expressions describe computations that involve these notions.

-To deploy a valid program to ICP, the program must consist of an actor expression introduced with the keyword `actor`.
+To deploy a valid program to BIG, the program must consist of an actor expression introduced with the keyword `actor`.

 As a starting point, the following code snippet consists of two declarations for the variables `x` and `y` followed by an expression to form a single program: